mihhail-lapushkin/grunt-css-url-embed/README.md

 Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.

 Both image and font URL's are supported.
-Web URL's won't be supported.
+Web URL's are not supported.
+If you really need them, write a feature request.

 ### Options